sudb92/gfortran-tidbits/randomdist/README.md

   * Sample output image below
   * <img src="https://github.com/sudb92/gfortran-tidbits/blob/main/randomdist/out.png" alt="" width="640"/>
   * Demonstates an old-school count-to-huge-number approach to a time-delay to generate smooth plotting (```sleep``` only sleeps for 1 second lowest)
-(Gnuplot could be made to monitor and histgram the output in real-time, but this approach keeps memory-run-off at the output buffer)
+(Gnuplot could be made to monitor and histgram the output in real-time, but this approach avoids filling up the output buffer too much)